What is the UPennAlert Emergency Notification System?

 On what devices will I receive an emergency notification?

-You will receive an emergency notification from the UPennAlert system on devices (i.e. cell phones and landlines) included in your Penn Directory or Penn InTouch listing.
+You will receive an emergency notification from the UPennAlert system on devices (i.e. cell phones) included in your Penn Directory or Penn InTouch listing.
 Additionally, an email notification will be sent to your listed University email account, and any email accounts registered.

 Can I change my emergency contact preferences?